Healthier skin? Check. Boosting your immune system? Check. Curing that Sunday-morning hangover? Check.

 Can this treatment really do everything from curing jet lag to improving sexual function — or are we falling victim to yet another craze that promises big health results without requiring us to put in much effort?
 Not to mention the question of safety.

-To get the lowdown on everything from what happens to your body during a session to the risks involved, we asked three medical experts to weigh in: Dr. Dena Westphalen, a clinical pharmacist, Dr. Lindsay Slowiczek, a drug information pharmacist, and Dr. Debra Sullivan, a nurse educator who specializes in complementary and alternative medicine, pediatrics, dermatology, and cardiology.
+To get the lowdown on everything from what happens to your body during a session to the risks involved, we asked three medical experts to weigh in: Dena Westphalen, PharmD, a clinical pharmacist, Lindsay Slowiczek, PharmD, a drug information pharmacist, and Debra Sullivan, PhD, MSN, RN, CNE, COI, a nurse educator who specializes in complementary and alternative medicine, pediatrics, dermatology, and cardiology.

 Here’s what they had to say: